Table of Contents

 Yes, speed cameras based on Automatic Number Plate Recognition (ANPR) recognition cameras can instantaneously read number plates and check them against the database of insured vehicles at the Motor Insurance Database (MID).

-Speed cameras that verify if motorists have the proper papers to have been on the road are supported mainly by motorists.
-According to the most recent data from IAM RoadSmart’s yearly safety culture report, 89 percent of 2,000 motorists polled support the deployment of security camera technology to verify coverage, MOT, and road tax violations in the UK.
+Motorists mainly support speed cameras that verify whether motorists have the proper papers to have been on the road.
+According to the most recent data from IAM RoadSmart’s yearly safety culture report, 89 percent of 2,000 motorists polled support deploying security camera technology to verify coverage, MOT, and road tax violations in the UK.

 An Own Damage, an auto insurance policy, protects you against damage to your vehicle caused by events such as fire, theft, and vandalism.
 An advantage of own-damage car insurance is that there is no requirement to choose long-term comprehensive plans.

-In the event of a crash, your damage policy compensates you for the cost to repair or replace broken or damaged items of your automobile that were harmed due to the collision.
+In the event of a crash, your damage policy compensates you for the cost of repairing or replacing broken or damaged items in your automobile that were harmed due to the collision.
 This policy will cover the cost of repairs to your car if it is damaged as a result of-

-Additionally, to achieve the necessary minimum of 3-year third-party car insurance cover, new car/vehicle owners are not required to purchase a lengthy comprehensive car insurance policy.
+Additionally, new car/vehicle owners are not required to purchase a lengthy comprehensive car insurance policy to achieve the necessary minimum of 3-year third-party car insurance cover.
 With a freestanding own damages policy, policyholders can choose between a three-year third-party car insurance plan and a one-year standalone damage plan, which can be renewed yearly.

 Who Pays if Uninsured Driver Hits?

-If an uninsured motorist has hit you, they will be responsible for paying for all of your losses out of pocket.
+If an uninsured motorist has hit you, they will pay for all your losses out of pocket.
 There is nobody else to turn to if they cannot pay for the damages.

 Insured drivers can take a proactive approach to avoid finding themselves in a tricky position.
 Most insurance companies provide supplemental coverage for uninsured and underinsured motorists.
 If you have been hit by an unlicensed driver who cannot pay for your losses, your auto insurance will pay the costs.
-UM, and UIM coverage is often inexpensive to add to your insurance (about $10 per month).
+UM and UIM coverage is often inexpensive to add to your insurance (about $10 monthly).

-Can Someone Drive My Car and be Covered on My Insurance Progressive?
+Can Someone Drive My Car and be Covered by My Insurance Progressive?

 In most circumstances, Progressive insurance would cover somebody else driving your automobile.
 However, coverage types and limits may apply.
-They should be insured as long as you permit them to operate your car.
+They should be insured if you permit them to operate your car.

-Their coverage covers your car in the same manner, it would if they were operating their own.
+Their coverage covers your car as it would if they were operating.
 They are responsible for any damages they do to other people’s cars, belongings, or even injuries.
 Damages to your vehicle are covered if they collide.

 What is Non-Permissive Use?